Xaetral/SolverJS/README.md

-Note: Some scripts only work with the text in english.
+Note: Some scripts only work with the text in english and using chrome browser.

 Available scripts:
 - whistleblowing
 - gdpr - french
 - bribery prevention - 2024
-- modern slavery - french (doesn't work on microsoft edge)
+- modern slavery - french
-- information security (likely only works on chrome)
+- information security

 To skip the initial training:
 ```js